Prabhakar-Poudel/random-prime/readme.md

 > Throws TypeError if `min` and/or `max` is not a Number

 ### isPrime(num)
-An efficient method to check i a number is prime.
+An efficient method to check if a number is prime.
 > Returns true if `num` is prime, false if `num` is not prime.
-> Throws TypeError if input is not a Number
+> Throws TypeError if the input is not a Number

 #### Example
 ```javascript